 During the 19th century, trains became a pervasive part of everyday life and by the turn of the century railways crisscrossed Europe and stations punctuated every major city and town.

 One station, the Gare Saint-Lazare in Paris, was the setting for 12 paintings by Monet in 1877.

 Monet was given permission to paint the station at the start of the year.
-He painted all of the works in a short three month period, between January and March, submitting seven of the paintings to the Impressionist Exhibition in May.
+He painted all of the works in a short three month period, between January and March, submitting seven of the paintings to the Third Impressionist Exhibition held in May 1877.